How The New York Times Turned Unsolicited Donations Into a Successful Program

 APRIL 3, 2015

 The Greater New York Councils of the Boy Scouts of America this week hired Pascal Tessier, one of the first openly gay Eagle Scouts, as a camp counselor.
-On Thursday, the Greater New York Councils chapter of BSA, which represents scouting in New York City’s five boroughs, announced that it had hired Tessier to be a counselor at a Scout summer camp.
+Mason told The New York Times.

 Nonprofit Donor Transparency Law Raises Concerns in New York